futuredapp/android-project-template/README.md

 ### Security standard

-This project is using ~~Standard, High, Higher~~ security standard.
+This project is using ~~Standard, High, Highest~~ security standard.

 ~~[Project specific standard](www.notion.so)~~